Mils-1/Stackathon-Reddit-Comment-Sentiment-Analyzer/README.md

 # Get Started

+- Open a reddit comment thread of the form `reddit.com/*/comments/*`
-- Just click the SA icon in the toolbar to see the results.
+- Click the SA icon in the toolbar to see the results.

 # How it Works